We Ranked Every Drink on the Starbucks Menu

 This is delightfully peachy.
 It's like taking a bite of a peach and then eating a few spoonfuls of sugar to help that peach go down, just like Mary Poppins told us (we're paraphrasing).
 I taste absolutely no green tea whatsoever in this, and I don't mind it much.
 Tastes like a plain old peach lemonade.
 Is that even a widely available thing?
 It is now.

 Ooo, adult hot chocolate!
 I want to fill my bathtub up with it, cover myself in marshmallows, and spend the day... sitting in the tub eating marshmallows.
-Is this drink a movie on Cinemax at 2am?
+Is this drink a movie on Cinemax at 2 am?
 Because it has positively sinful mocha notes.
 And it’s the best dang drink at Starbucks right now.